iousin/spock-retry/README.md

+# Java 7 compatible

+This fork will be kept up to date with the original implementation apart from the build which will be compatible with java 7.

 # Spock Extensions

 Really just one: `@RetryOnFailure`, which allows your tests to be a little more resilient to transient failures.